darya-shynkevich/software-engineering/1. Software Engineering/2. Architecture/2. Components/Cache/Types/Redis/_Base.md

 In the case where there are changes, the kernel keeps track of references to each page, and if there are more than one to specific page the changes are written to new pages.
 The child process is fully unaware of the change and has consistent memory snapshot.
 Therefore only fraction of the memory is used and we are able to achieve a point in time snapshot of potentially gigabytes of memory extremely quickly and efficiently!

 *It's like taking a picture of something that hasn't moved - you don't need to take a whole new picture, just the parts that have changed.*

-## Points to discuss:

-1. What us `fsync` ?
-2. How `copy-on-write` works?
-3. How exactly `forking` works?
-4. Do clients wait for persistent?
 # **Interview Questions:**

 1. [Redis Interview Questions from Javapoint](https://www.javatpoint.com/redis-interview-questions-and-answers)